Clara Hill

 Clara Hill is a musician born in Berlin.
 She writes, produces and performs with a varied array of artists.
-Her discography includes 6 full-length albums (Sonar Kollektiv Berlin, Tapete Records, King Britt Archives), and many 12“s featuring names of electronica artists like Jazzanova, King Britt, Marc Mac (4 Hero), Atjazz, Vikter Duplaix and Dixon.
+Her discography includes 6 full-length albums, and many 12“s featuring names of electronica artists like Jazzanova, King Britt, Marc Mac (4 Hero), Atjazz, Shuya Okino (Kyoto Jazz Massive), Vikter Duplaix and Dixon.
 Coming from a singer-songwriter / acid jazz / electronica background.

-In 2013 she released her fourth album Walk The Distance on Tapete Records.
-Clara produced and released her fifth LP called Pendulous Moon with King Britt in 2016.
-Her sixth album was released in 2020.
+Clara produced and released her fifth LP together with King Britt in 2016 called Pendulous Moon The album was re-released in 2021 on Atjazz record Company.
+Her sixth album Shine was released in 2020.